Roswell That Ends Well: Production

 The writing team came up with the idea for this episode when they were planning the three plot lines for "Anthology of Interest II".
 As the idea developed they eventually had so much material for it that they broke it out as a separate episode.
 The reason the concept was originally under consideration for the "What if..." scenario was that when Groening and Cohen originally created Futurama they decided there would not be any time travel; however they changed their mind and decided to go forward with the idea.
 The writers did not want to create a situation that would leave fans wondering why the Planet Express crew could not simply travel through time on a regular basis.
 For this purpose they chose to have it occur unintentionally during a supernova as that was deemed to be a suitably rare occurrence.
-Futurama has returned to the theme of time travel twice since; in Futurama: Bender's Big Score, although the cause of time travel is different, and in "The Late Philip J. Fry", which involves a time machine that can only travel forwards in time – to specifically avoid creating a paradox.
+Futurama has returned to the theme of time travel four times since: in Futurama: Bender's Big Score, although the cause of time travel is different; in "All the Presidents' Heads", although the cause of time travel is again different; in "The Late Philip J. Fry", which involves a time machine that can only travel forwards in time – to specifically avoid creating a paradox; and in "I Know What You Did Next Xmas", involving a time machine that can travel both forwards and backwards in time.

 In this episode, director Rich Moore used screen position and character movement to mimic the time travel aspects of the plot.
 In the planning stages it was decided that actions that played to screen left would represent events from the past or a setback to the plot.
 Likewise, screen right indicated progress or moving past their problems.

 Cultural references

 TV critic Rob Owen perceived the episode to have touched upon many of the plot devices and themes commonly seen in time travel stories, most notably the Back to the Future and Terminator movies.
 The episode also shares much in common with the Star Trek: Deep Space Nine episode "Little Green Men".
 Bender's head lying buried in the sand for centuries recalls the same thing happening to the android Data's head in the Star Trek: The Next Generation episode "Time's Arrow".
+The episode also features a digital clock resembling the ones used for the DeLorean time machine, as well as a clock resembling a cat from Back to the Future.

 Much of Enos' character is taken from Gomer Pyle, such as his accent and use of Pyle's trademark "Go-oooly!", which was parodied as "Gadzooks!".